mr-rodgers/grappler/docs/index.md

     surface.paint({...})
 ```

-grappler supports mypy type hints, so the surface
+grappler supports type hints, and the surface
 objects returned from the hook above will be hinted as `Surface`
 instances.